lambdamikel/BluePillCPC/README.md

 decoding fully in sofware
 - Everything else is done purely in software - unlike LampdaSpeak, no additional glue logic is required to manage the databus (e.g., no flip flop to latch the databus upon IOWRITE requests, or busdriver to tristate the microcontroller output to the bus upon IOREAD requests).
 The 72 MHz Blue Pill is fast enough to respond to and manage IO requests and the databus via ISRs (Interupt Service Routines).
 It was tedious to get the timing of the ISRs right (done by inserting ``__asm__("nop")`` at the right spots), but it works flawlessly by now.
-- no extra circuitry for Z80 /WAIT managment
+- No extra circuitry for Z80 /WAIT management
-- Low costs - final PCB will be in the 50 to 60 ¤ range
+- Low cost - final PCB will be in the 50 to 60 EUR range
 - Very DIY friendly (no SMD, plug and play of standard modules)

 Some YouTube videos: